-As an opposite approach to the past efforts, we have investigated a simple, technically feasible, and practical configuration SPS which consists of a power generation/transmission panel suspended by tether wires from a bus system above the panel.
-Figure 1 shows a unit of Tethered-SPS, in which a power generation/transmission panel of 100 m x 95 m is suspended by four 10 km tether wires extended from a bus system.
-The weight is about 50 MT.
-The important point is that the unit has the SPS function with a power transmission capability of 2.2 MW.
-The essential technologies required for this concept are deployment of the long tether of 10 km scale and the large panel of 100 m scale in orbit.
+Fig.2 Integration of Tethered-SPS units by connecting panels.

+$2 \sim 10$ km and the large panel of 100 m scale in orbit.
 The basic parts of these technologies have been already demonstrated in orbit.
 Space tether has been deployed up to 20 km three times in 1990's [9].
 The solar array panels of 4.6 m x 32 m on the International Space Station were successfully deployed in 2000.

-In the former concept of the Tethered-SPS [8], the units are integrated to the commercial system of 1 GW level by connecting each bus system and unit panels to each other, as shown in Fig.2.
-In the new Tethered SPS concept, only power generation/transmission panels are connected, leaving each bus system unconnected as shown in Fig.3.
-The new configuration of separated bus system greatly enhances flexibility, expansibility, and maintenance performance of the Tethered-SPS.
-Since this system has no capability to track the sun for the power generation, the total power efficiency is 36 % lower than that for the sun-pointing type SPS even when the solar cells are attached to both sides of the panel.
-However, the simple configuration resolves almost all the technical problems in the past SPS models.
+In the original concept of the Tethered-SPS [8], the units are integrated to the commercial system of 1 GW level by connecting each bus system and unit panels to each other.
+In the new Tethered SPS concept, the power generation/ transmission panels are connected, leaving each or group of bus system unconnected, as shown in Fig.2.
+The configuration of the separated bus system greatly enhances flexibility, expansibility, and maintenance performance of the Tethered-SPS.